The practice of L'art du Déplacement taps into a forgotten instinct deep within all of us.

 Notice the difference - while modern fitness obsesses on having us adjust our own bodies (feeling for muscle groups and attaining the perfect form), our ancestors focused on manipulating things outside of themselves and their bodies adjusted to achieve those goals automatically.
 There is strong evidence that hunter-gatherers enjoyed excellent health and little diseases.

-In our Phoenix classes, we follow that same mentality of exploration - 'Can I climb that?
+In our classes, we follow the same approach - 'Can I climb that?
 What if I jump down here?
 Can I go through that hole?
 I need to dodge that'.
 In that process, fitness becomes simpler and our bodies move more easily, lubricating those joints and pumping blood circulation for good health.
 We'd also find that we can overcome more physical challenges simply by not over-analyzing.

-There is also a high emphasis on individual adaptation and community spirit.
+Through the class, there is also a high emphasis on individual adaptation and community spirit.
+We do what we can, nothing more, nothing less.
 Through time, each of us would recognize our own body's unique strengths and weaknesses.
 We'd also learn from one another through observation and discussion, and support each other with our strength and verbal cheers.

 It is only when there is an inner sense of aliveness that exercising, which in essence is simply movement, becomes truly enjoyable.
 Every fiber of our body will then bring itself to complete the challenge on hand.